 - 1. Agonist – a muscle is an agonist when it is the main mover in a given movement pattern.
 The muscle acts as the main force generation.
 The biceps brachii in a bicep curl act as the agonistic muscle.

-- 2. Antagonist – a muscle that is the antagonist is going to be opposite of the agonist.
-When the agonist is contracting, the antagonist is working to relax and not hurt the movement. the triceps in the bicep curl will be the antagonist muscle.
+- 2. Antagonist – a muscle that is the antagonist will be the opposite of the agonist.
+When the agonist contracts, the antagonist works to relax and not hurt the movement.
+The triceps in the bicep curl will be the antagonist’s muscle.

 - 4. Stabilizer – the final type of muscle in a movement is the stabilizer.
 This is a muscle that works to stabilize and prevent movement in a joint while a movement is occurring.
 So, stabilization of the shoulder during the bicep curl would be an example.
 Any of the rotator cuff muscles would work to assist there.

-We also have three different types of contraction that muscles can be a part of.
+We also have three different types of contractions that muscles can be a part of.
 These three are:

-- Eccentric contraction – this is when the muscle is contracting but is not overcoming the force or staying in place.
-Instead it is extending, but with control.
+- Eccentric contraction is when the muscle is contracting but not overcoming the force or staying in place.
+Instead, it is extending but with control.

-- Concentric contraction – this is when a muscle generates enough force to overcome the load and it shortens.
+- Concentric contraction is when a muscle generates enough force to overcome the load and shortens.

-- Isometric contraction – this is when a muscle does not generate enough force to overcome, but it does not lengthen either.
+- Isometric contraction is when a muscle does not generate enough force to overcome, but it does not lengthen either.
 It produces contractions while keeping the load in place.

-It is important to know what the insertion, where the muscle originates, and have an idea of their functions and innervation.
+It is important to know what the insertion is, where the muscle originates, and know their functions and innervation.